anthonyc-dev/Barangay-record-management-system-V1/README.md

 ---

-**Barangay Record Management System (BRMS)** is a comprehensive platform designed to help barangays—the smallest administrative units in the Philippines—efficiently manage local governance records, resident information, certificates, and official documentation.
+**Barangay Record Management System (BRMS)** is a comprehensive platform designed to help barangays—the smallest administrative units in the Philippines—efficiently manage local governance records, resident information, certificates, and official documentations.

 ## About